Steam Railways with a Camera in Southern Snowdonia

 The Talyllyn Railway was the first narrow gauge railway in Britain authorised to carry passengers using steam haulage, which runs from the coast, inland to Abergwynolwyn and Nant Gwernol.
 We take a return trip, stopping at Dolgoch for a stroll to the waterfalls.

+Starting within sight of Caernarfon Castle, the Welsh Highland Railway travels through Snowdonia to Porthmadog via Beddgelert and Aberglaslyn Pass.
 From sea level at Porthmadog the Ffestiniog Railway climbs through mountainous terrain to a height of 710 feet at Blaenau Ffestiniog station.
 Unique and famous are the Fairlee double-ended locomotives that often pull the trains.
+This tour has an early start at 08.30.

 Depart after a leisurely breakfast.